niranjankala/niranjankala.github.io/_posts/2024-11-29-retrospectives-that-work-a-guide-to-reflect-learn-and-improve.md

 2. **Reframe Challenges:**
    Turn negative experiences into opportunities for growth.
-   *Example:* Instead of dwelling on failed marketing strategies, a team reframed the discussion to explore innovative outreach methods.
+   *Example:* Rather than focusing on past marketing failures, a team shifted the conversation to explore new outreach strategies.

 3. **Use Neutral Language:**
    Avoid phrases that assign blame.
 For example, say “We missed an opportunity” rather than “You missed this.”